antoinevg/GSG/luna/design/rfp.md

 * [ ] Implement clock and reset control for the SoC.
 * [ ] Configure memory access for:
     - SoC SRAM
-    - SoC SPI Flash peripheral
+    - Optional: SoC SPI Flash peripheral
-    - SoC HyperRAMInterface Peripheral
+    - Optional: SoC HyperRAMInterface Peripheral
 * [ ] Implement a `no_std` error handling strategy that does not rely on the `alloc` feature.
 * [ ] Implement a device logging strategy:
     - logs shall be recoverable following system panic.